 Out on the snow there are other fun activities such as snow park activities, snow tubing, snow rafting (a raft towed by a snowmobile), cross-country skiing and snowmobile tours.

 Rusutsu is located in the South Western corner of Hokkaido, Japan's North Island.
 It’s easy to get to Rusutsu via the reliable bus services from Niseko Ski Resort (30-40 minutes), Sapporo or New Chitose Airport (both 90 minutes).
-There are direct international flights to Sapporo (though not from Australia) and plenty of flights to domestic destinations around Japan.
+There are direct international flights to Sapporo from several major Asian cities and Sydney and plenty of flights to domestic destinations around Japan.